protontypes/open-sustainable-technology/README.md

 - [NOAA-Affiliated-Projects](https://github.com/NOAAGov/NOAA-Affiliated-Projects) - A list of GitHub accounts and repositories that are contributed to by National Oceanic and Atmospheric Administration staff from line offices and/or staff office throughout the organization.
 - [Climatescape](https://climatescape.org/) - Discover the organizations solving climate change.
 - [Airminers](http://www.airminers.org/) - The index of companies and projects mining carbon from the air for entrepreneurs, researchers, and funders to explore opportunities in carbon dioxide.
+- [EarthData](https://earthdata.nasa.gov/) - Our vision is to make NASA's free and open Earth science data interactive, interoperable, and accessible for research and societal benefit both today and tomorrow.
 - [ENVO](https://github.com/EnvironmentOntology/envo) - A community-driven ontology for the representation of environments.
 - [Global Fishing Watch](https://globalfishingwatch.org/) - We use cutting-edge technology to visualise, track and share data about global fishing activity in near real-time and for free.
 - [open-sdg](https://github.com/open-sdg/open-sdg) - A platform for collecting and disseminating data for the Sustainable Development Goal global indicators.